chef-boneyard/chef-web-docs-2016/step_resource/step_resource_package_use_whitespace_array.rst

 ..
 This is an included how-to.

-The following example shows two ways of doing the same thing.
+The following examples show two ways of doing the same thing.
 The first shows a series of packages that will be upgraded:

 .. code-block:: ruby